 The slide bank contains data slide sets and virtual field trips of interesting sites.

 - The Grants-in-Aid committee now receives applications electronically during the submission process.

 They later evaluate applicants through this same Web-based system -- and all of this because the AAPG convention department needed an electronic solution for receiving and handling abstracts for meetings.

 - This has lead also to the creation of the Virtual Student Expo -- an electronic version of the Student Expo, where AAPG Student members can post their resumes, extended abstracts of their research and work or even a video clip introducing them to potential employers.

 All these behind-the-curtain improvements have been adding up to steady traffic on the AAPG Web site and its mini-sites.
 We have served up files to a little over one million visits this past year, for an average of just under 90,000 surfers per month.

 When we include the mini-sites in the activity on our Web server the numbers jump well over one million for the year and over 100,000 per month.

 Speaking of numbers!

-The online polls have opened again for the AAPG officers' election.
+The online pollsutfufbbwfvwwwqvxvqvquy have opened again for the AAPG officers' election.
 Last year a little over 10 percent of the AAPG voting membership cast their ballots through this easy and efficient method.
 Members were notified through both email and a postcard about their PIN for casting their vote online.